pgmorales76/react_portfolio/README.md

 Start time: Sunday, August 6, 2023 @ 11:00am EST

-Finish time:
+Finish time: Sunday, August 6, 2023 @ 12:00pm EST

-Actual time needed to complete:
+Actual time needed to complete: Sixty minutes

 ## Feature #5 Personalize: As a user, I want the site to reflect the personal style and feel of the developer, so that I can distinguish them from the average dev